ZoloAi/zolo-zcli/README.md

 # zolo-zcli

-**A beginner-friendly command-line framework for building interactive menus and managing data - no programming required!**
+**A declarative command-line framework for building interactive applications and data management tools.**

-Perfect for students, educators, and anyone who wants to create powerful CLI tools using simple YAML files.
+zCLI provides a clean, YAML-driven approach to CLI development with a full-featured shell, multi-backend database support, and extensible plugin architecture.

 ---

 ## 🎯 What is zCLI?

-Think of zCLI as a **"website builder for the command line"** - instead of clicking buttons, you type commands.
-Instead of HTML, you use simple YAML files to create:
+zCLI is a **declarative CLI framework** that separates interface definition from implementation.
+Think of it as "React for the command line" - you define your application structure in YAML, then zCLI handles the execution:

-- 📊 **Interactive menus** (like a choose-your-own-adventure)
+- 📊 **Interactive TUI** - Declare menus and navigation flows in YAML
-- 🗄️ **Database management** (store homework, contacts, inventory)
+- 🗄️ **Multi-backend data layer** - SQLite, CSV, PostgreSQL with unified interface
-- 🔄 **Automated workflows** (run multiple steps at once)
+- 🔄 **Workflow orchestration** - Multi-step processes with transaction support
-- 🔌 **Custom plugins** (add your own features)
+- 🔌 **Plugin architecture** - Extend functionality with Python modules

-**No programming knowledge required to get started!**
+- ⚡ **Shell environment** - Full-featured CLI with 20+ built-in commands

 ---